derykmakgill/krawisz/test.md

 Pierre had [previously argued](http://archive.is/iVzMs) that disputes over Bitcoin forks should be settled in court, not markets.

+#### 23 January 2018

+[Stripe ends its support for Bitcoin, citing the block sizes filling up and the lack of utility, and therefore interest, in Bitcoin payments.](https://stripe.com/blog/ending-bitcoin-support) While Stripe states they don't necessarily disagree with the Bitcoin community not raising the block size, they no longer have any reason to work with it.

+>Our hope was that Bitcoin could become a universal, decentralized substrate for online transactions and help our customers enable buyers in places that had less credit card penetration or use cases where credit card fees were prohibitive.
+>
+>Over the past year or two, as block size limits have been reached, Bitcoin has evolved to become better-suited to being an asset than being a means of exchange.
+Given the overall success that the Bitcoin community has achieved, it’s hard to quibble with the decisions that have been made along the way.
+(And we’re certainly happy to see any novel, ambitious project do so well.)
+>
+>This has led to Bitcoin becoming less useful for payments, however.
+Transaction confirmation times have risen substantially; this, in turn, has led to an increase in the failure rate of transactions denominated in fiat currencies.
+(By the time the transaction is confirmed, fluctuations in Bitcoin price mean that it’s for the “wrong” amount.)
+Furthermore, fees have risen a great deal.
+For a regular Bitcoin transaction, a fee of tens of U.S. dollars is common, making Bitcoin transactions about as expensive as bank wires.
+>
+>Because of this, we’ve seen the desire from our customers to accept Bitcoin decrease.
+And of the businesses that are accepting Bitcoin on Stripe, we’ve seen their revenues from Bitcoin decline substantially.
+Empirically, there are fewer and fewer use cases for which accepting or paying with Bitcoin makes sense.
+>
+>Therefore, starting today, we are winding down support for Bitcoin payments.
+Over the next three months we will work with affected Stripe users to ensure a smooth transition before we stop processing Bitcoin transactions on April 23, 2018.

 #### 20 April 2018

 CheapAir CEO Jeff Klee announces their [plans to accept Bitcoin Cash](https://www.cheapair.com/blog/a-letter-to-our-bitcoin-customers/) and other coins [because they offer lower fees and better transaction experiences than Bitcoin.](https://news.bitcoin.com/expedia-drops-bitcoin-payments-official-confirms/)